advancedresearch/advancedresearch.github.io/blog/2017-09-12-more-real-than-reality.md

 then you gradually merge with a newly discovered information technology, until you become part of an ever-growing complex network!

-Or, perhaps all incredibly unlikely technological race we observe today is just a coincidence?
+Or, perhaps the incredibly unlikely technological race we observe today is just a coincidence?

 ### Going Deeper and More Serious About an Even More "Real" Reality